Start9Labs/documentation/site/source/guides/service-guides/nextcloud/nextcloud-setup/nextcloud-linux.rst

 ------------------
 For those that prefer to use a desktop client or your desktop environment does not support account integrations.

 .. note:: The desktop version of NextCloud doesn't have much of a user interface.
-Once installed, it solely lives in the top right hand corner of the desktop in the navbar.
-When it's synced, the icon turns into a checkmark with a circle around it.
+Once installed, it solely lives in the your system tray or navigation bar.
+You can click on this icon to access the app.

 File Syncing - Nextcloud Desktop
 ================================